dlundquist/sniproxy/README.md

 **Prerequisites**

 + Autotools (autoconf, automake, gettext and libtool)
-+ libev4, libpcre and libudns development headers
++ libev4, libpcre2 and libudns development headers
 + Perl and cURL for test suite

 **Install**